tigrazone/akari/README.md

 akari
 =====

+THIS IS MinGW PORT OF akari
+by tigrazone@gmail.com

 "akari" is a pysically based rendering solution based on path tracing.
 In Japanese, the word "akari" means "a light source" or one of the cutest girl in Manga.